Cookie Access Rules

 When the Cookie does not meet the set rules, and a request is denied by the CDN, choose whether to return an error code directly or redirect to another URL:

-Allow NULL Cookie
+Allow Empty Cookie

 Priority